-All measures of the spread of e-scooter travel match clearly the concentration of transit service level in Melbourne CBD.
-Trip volume density (4b) seems to better represent the spread of demand by zone and matches more closely with the spatial concentration of service (Figure 4c) notably in the CBD and adjacent suburbs to the South, North, East and West of the city.
-The bayside strip of e-scooter use does not match well to service level and might well represent e-scooter use filling in a gap of service level.
-This covers an area all the way from the piers in Port Melbourne to St Kilda and other bayside zones to the south.
-However lack of public transport is not the only reason for concentration of e-scooter travel in these zones; an attractive and safer coastal cycle path is another reason to travel by e-scooter in these areas.
+All measures of the spread of e-scooter travel generally match the concentration of transit service level in Melbourne CBD.
+Trip density (4b) seems to match more closely with the spatial concentration of service (Figure 4c), notably in the CBD and adjacent suburbs to the South, North, East and West of the city.

-There are many outlying areas in Figure 4c with lower public transport service level e.g. zones to the fare West of the CBD.
-These do not represent concentrations of e-scooter trip density so it doesn’t appear e-scooter use is acting to fill spatial gaps in transit service in these zones (though trip volume, figure 4a, is quite high in these areas .
+However, the transit service index masks a few deeper considerations of the potential relationships between e-scooter use and transit.
+As noted, there are no east-west transit connections south of the Yarra River even though this corridor connects multiple attractors (Convention and Exhibition Centre, Crown Casino, the arts precinct and the sporting precinct).
+E-scooters could be filling a directional service gap.

+In addition, concentration of e-scooter use appears to be higher in the inner north where transit SI is notionally very high, but provided by trams that share road space with private vehicles.
+So, although the quantum of service may be high, this does not take into account congestion, reliability or crowding, all of which may degrade the quality of service in these areas.
+There is also a reasonable network of painted and separated bike lanes in the inner north of Melbourne, further increasing the attractiveness of e-scooters.

+The bayside concentration of e-scooter use may also be compensating for a directional service gap, as several of the tram services here feed into the CBD.
+However, lack of public transport service is not the only reason for concentration of e-scooter travel in these zones; an attractive and safer coastal cycle path is another reason to travel by e-scooter in these areas.

+Zones to the west of the CBD represent the Port of Melbourne and heavy industrial land uses; both transit service and e-scooter concentration in these areas is quite low.